ibm-cloud-architecture/eda-tech-academy/docs/index.md

 1. **Beginner journey**: do the demonstration lab, which is about being confortable to demonstrate Event Streams from "A to Z": this is a good 3 hours run thru exercise that will give you access to a lot of content you should be able to leverage overtime.
 You may also do the lab 1 as this is a system design mockup exercise, that should help you in the future.
 [Go to **Track 1** - demonstration lab >>](./demo/)

-1. **Advance journey**: Perform labs 1 to 4, this is about learning Kafka Stream, Quarkus application, using Configuration as Code for OpenShift deployment and GitOps approach.
+1. **Advance journey**: Perform labs 1 to 4, this is about learning Kafka Stream, Open Liberty application, using Configuration as Code for OpenShift deployment and GitOps approach.
 A full story and a set of reusable assets you may want to reuse to build you future proof of concepts.
 You can also review quickly the demonstration lab, as it could be helpful, as a script to answer specific customer's questions.
 [Continue to the goals section below >>](#advance-journey-goals)

 ## Advance Journey Goals: